Update, April 2021: Samsung Galaxy S21 Ultra review, three months later

 One interesting new feature is Digital Key Plus, which makes use of UWB to turn the S21 Ultra into an ultra-secure virtual car key for select new models from partnering automakers like BMW.
 Better yet, Samsung is working with various organizations to ensure some level of standardization, meaning you won't be forced into sticking within the Samsung ecosystem to continue using this feature in the future.

-It works great, too — or at least, I assume it does, but since my request to expense a 2021 BMW was denied, we may never know for sure.
-I'll keep pressing on the matter for the sake of reporting.
+It works great, too — or at least, I assume it does, but since my request to expense a 2021 BMW was for whatever reason denied, we may never know for sure.
+I'll keep pressing on the matter for the sake of accurate reporting.
 Wish me luck.

 Works well under pressure